 Bruce Stillman, Ph.D., President and Chief Executive Officer

-Dr. Bruce Stillman is President and Chief Executive Officer of Cold Spring Harbor Laboratory.
+Dr. Bruce Stillman is President and Chief Executive Officer of Cold Spring Harbor Laboratory, and Oliver R. Grace Professor.
 A native of Australia, he obtained a Bachelor of Science degree with honors at The University of Sydney and a Ph.D. from the John Curtin School of Medical Research at the Australian National University.
 He then moved to Cold Spring Harbor Laboratory as a Postdoctoral Fellow in 1979 and has been at the Laboratory ever since, being promoted to the scientific staff in 1981.
-Dr. Stillman has been Director of the Cancer Center at Cold Spring Harbor since 1992, a position he still holds.
+Dr. Stillman was Director of the Cancer Center at Cold Spring Harbor from 1992 – 2016.
 In 1994, he succeeded Nobel Laureate Dr. James D. Watson as Director of Cold Spring Harbor Laboratory and was appointed President in 2003.

 Dr. Stillman’s research focuses on how chromosomes are duplicated in cells, a process that ensures accurate inheritance of genetic material from one generation to the next.